 When will it be harder to find an available vacation rental in Quintana Roo?

 According to data from last year, the months when it is most difficult to find accommodation in Quintana Roo are, in order, January (with 30% of available rentals), February (33%), and December (37%).

 How many rentals are there in Quintana Roo?

-We have collected the offers from 18 different partners in Quintana Roo, so we can offer you around 9600 properties.
+We have grouped together the offers from 21 different partners in Quintana Roo, so we can provide you with around 11,000 properties.
 You're going to have a hard time deciding which one to go with!